calimero-project/calimero-server/README.md

 	`<knxSubnet type="usb" medium="rf" domainAddress="000000004b01">0409:005a</knxSubnet>`

 ### KNX IP Secure
-Running the server with KNX IP Secure requires a keyring (*.knxkeys); alternatively, a keyfile can be used which contains
+Running the server with KNX IP Secure requires a keyring (*.knxkeys) exported from ETS, or a keyfile.
+A keyfile contains

 * a _group key_ if the server should use KNX IP Secure multicast communication
 * a _device key_ and _user keys_ if the server should use KNX IP Secure unicast communication (tunneling on link-layer and busmonitor-layer, device management)

-Example keyfile (note, the layout might still change):
+Example keyfile:

 ```
 // group key is a 16 byte hex value